google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Bar charts can help compare categorical data.

 The same data is much easier to see and compare in a bar chart form!

 Why:
-* You can see the actual number and not the arbitrary percentage because bar charts have axis
+* You can see the actual number and not the arbitrary percentage because bar charts have axes
-* Easier to compare between them as seeing them side by side gives a better natural comparison
+* Easier to compare between them, as seeing them side by side gives a better natural comparison

-In general bar charts are good for representing categorical data, as the x axis can be used to represent categories very easily and the bars create a natural comparison between categories.
+In general bar charts are good for representing categorical data, as the x-axis can be used to represent categories very easily, and the bars create a natural comparison between categories.

 Image Details:
 * [bar-chart.png](http://www.google.com): Copyright Google